mattstermiller/koffee/README.md

 - Repeat cursor, navigation and undo/redo commands by pressing numbers before the command.
 For example, pressing `4H` will go back 4 times.
 - Display navigation history for Back/Forward with `gh`
 - Display status message history with `gs`
-- Open the selected file and exit with `Ctrl + Enter`
+- Open the selected files and exit with `Ctrl + Enter`
 - Open the selected file or folder's properties with `Alt + Enter`
 - Open a second window for easier file comparison or moves with `Ctrl + n`
 - Open Windows Explorer at your current location with `Ctrl + Shift + e`